djdd87/SynoAI/README.md

 * Priority [optional]: The [priority](https://pushover.net/api#priority) with which to send the message

 ### Discord
-Send notifications to a discord server via Discord Webhooks.
+Send notifications to a Discord server via Discord Webhooks.
 You can get a Discord Webhook URL for your Discord server by following the instructions [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ```json
 {